dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 flent -i datafile -o plot.csv -f plot
 ```

-What I regard these as most useful for is disproving to statistics minors
+What I regard these as most useful for: is disproving to statistics minors
-that guassian statistics measures anything useful when it comes to network
+that guassian statistics measure anything useful when it comes to network
 behavior.
 I care an awful lot about everything above the 95th percentile,
 for example, and most stats majors just chop that off before even
 starting an analysis.